mlcommons/modelgauge/docs/tutorial.md

 TESTS.register("demo_01", DemoSimpleQATest)
 ```

-With your Test [installed](plugins.md) you should now be able to run your Test against any SUT in NewHELM!
+With our Test [installed](plugins.md), we should now be able to run our Test against any SUT in NewHELM!

 ```
 poetry run python newhelm/main.py run-test --test demo_01 --sut demo_yes_no